Concerns & Complaints

 SCHOOL COMPLAINTS PROCEDURE

 From time to time parents, and others connected with the school, may become aware of matters which cause them concern.
-To encourage resolution of such situations the Governing Body has adopted a ‘Complaints Procedure’.
-The school will deal with all complaints in a sensitive, impartial and confidential manner and ask that any complainant do the same.
+To encourage resolution of such situations The Tapscott Learning Trust has adopted a Concerns and Complaints Policy & Procedure.
+The school will deal with all concerns or complaints in a sensitive, impartial and confidential manner and ask that any complainant do the same.

 Any person, including members of the public, may make a complaint about any provision of facilities or services that a school provides, unless statutory procedures apply (such as exclusions or admissions).